gharveymn/small_vector/docs/README.md

 # small_vector

-An implementation of small_vector (vector with a small buffer optimization).
+An implementation of small_vector (a vector with a small buffer optimization).
 No dependencies.
 That was my main gripe with `boost::container::small_vector` and `llvm::SmallVector`.

 Performance is about on par with `boost::container::small_vector` from the small amount of